Skip to main content

 Employee Lifecycle Management

-When employees join your organization, they should receive access to the files they need for their role—and only those files.
-When they change roles, their access should adjust accordingly.
-When they leave, their access should be revoked immediately and completely.
-This sounds straightforward, but it requires integration between your file sharing platform and your identity management systems.
-Manual access management inevitably results in former employees retaining access to files they shouldn’t have.
+When employees join, they should receive access to the files their role requires — and only those files.
+When they change roles, access should adjust.
+When they leave, access should be revoked immediately and completely, including personal device sync, third-party app authorizations, and any links they created.
+This requires integration between your file sharing platform and your identity management system.
+Manual access management inevitably leaves former employees holding keys they should not have.

 Common Pitfalls to Avoid